r4isen1920/OriginsPE/README.md

 ## Building

 Execute `regolith run` in the root directory of the project to build the project.
 It is recommended to build the project.

+## Updates
+This branch fixes an issue where normal tools wouldn't show up in quick craft recipes.
+Also fixes an issue where tools made by the blacksmith class would never wear out or break.